 Not Using a Real Estate Attorney

 The final pitfall is not using an attorney with experience in real estate.
-You want someone who will be familiar with the nuances of buying and selling property, such as closing processes, zoning laws, timing for inspections, and so forth.
+You want someone who will be familiar with the nuances of buying and selling property, such as closing processes, zoning laws, the timing for inspections, and so forth.